Why is there dry skin on my nose with excessive peeling?

 Particularly along the bridge of the nose, the skin can be quite thin, so if you’re getting flaking and peeling in this area it could be that you’re using products that are overly drying.
-They can disrupt the skin’s protective barrier and put it in a vulnerable condition causing constant dryness and peeling on the nose.
+They can disrupt the skin’s protective barrier and put it in a vulnerable condition, causing constant dry skin on the nose, accompanied by peeling.
 The barrier serves the important function of protecting the many internal layers of the skin beneath that hold moisture in between the cells.
 Skincare products that are too stripping can cause damage in the form of tiny, invisible cracks that allow moisture to easily seep out.
 The result is skin that appears excessively dry and flaky.
-This is made even worse during the cold winters and in an area where there is low humidity.
-(Example: Arizona in the summertime.)
+This is made even worse during cold winters and in areas where there is low humidity (for example, Arizona in the summertime).

-In an effort to get rid of the dryness, peeling and flaking on the nose, a person’s first reaction is to try and remove it.
-This usually includes exfoliating more often, such as with a cleansing brush (read my Clarisonic review), a facial scrub, rubbing with a washcloth, applying an AHA or BHA exfoliating acid or any other type of dry cell removal method.
-Your exfoliation techniques may be removing too many of the protective cells allowing for moisture to escape because of the deterioration of your skin’s protective barrier.
-I have heard so many people through the years saying, “I’m exfoliating a lot and it’s not helping my dry, peeling skin at all.”
+In an effort to get rid of the dry skin around the nose, along with peeling and flaking, a person’s first reaction is to try and remove it.
+This usually includes exfoliating more often, such as with a cleansing brush (read my Clarisonic review), a facial scrub, rubbing with a washcloth, applying an AHA or BHA exfoliating acid, or any other type of dry cell removal method.
+Your exfoliation techniques may be removing too many of the protective cells, allowing for moisture to escape because of the deterioration of your skin’s protective barrier.
+(Watch this video to see before and after of a damaged moisture barrier.)
+I have heard so many people through the years saying, “I’m exfoliating a lot and it’s not helping the dry skin around my nose or the peeling at all.”
 Sound familiar?

-If what I have explained about products sound like what could be happening with your skin, the first thing to do is to re-analyze your skin care routine to make sure you’re not using anything that could be causing dry, flaky skin in the first place.
-This includes bar soaps, foaming cleansers that leave the skin feeling tight and dry (make sure your cleanser doesn’t contain these four ingredients) and alcohol-based toners.
+If what I have explained about products sounds like what could be happening with your skin, the first thing to do is to re-analyze your skin care routine to make sure you’re not using anything that could be causing dry, flaky nose skin in the first place.
+This includes bar soaps, foaming cleansers that leave the skin feeling tight and dry (make sure your cleanser doesn’t contain these four ingredients), and alcohol-based toners.
 These could be reducing the hydration levels in your skin which is never good for your skin’s health.
-(Keep in mind, there is a difference between dry skin and dehydrated skin, and you can learn what the difference is by reading this post.)
+Keep in mind, there is a difference between dry skin and dehydrated skin, and you can learn what the difference is by reading this post.

 In addition, if you are exfoliating the skin often (more than four times a week), stop using any type of exfoliant for two weeks.
 The goal here is to see if the skin starts to repair itself with less visible dryness and peeling, and if so, to determine what was the cause.
 From my experience, I usually see that it’s a combination of using some drying products along with being too aggressive with exfoliation.
 Read my guide to using exfoliants.
-If you need help with choosing products that are gentle and not drying to the skin, take this easy Skin Type Quiz to get the best products recommended.
+If you need help with choosing products that are gentle and won’t dry your nose skin, take this easy Skin Type Quiz to get the best products recommended.

 Your skincare products might not be applied evenly on the nose.